 A diastasis recti gap is measured in finger width’s.
 You are aiming for a 1-2 finger gap or less, but don’t panic if it’s much bigger at first.

 Even more important than the width of the gap though, is the tension (or lack of tension) in the midline – the linea alba.
-Contracting the muscles should create tension and resistance to your application of gentle pressure with your fingers to the midline.
+Contracting the muscles should create tension and resistance when you apply gentle pressure with your fingers to the midline.
 If it doesn’t – you have some re-connecting to do…

 SHOULD YOU USE A SPLINT, BELLY BINDER OR ABDOMINAL WRAP TO BRING A DIASTASIS TOGETHER?

-Remember the diastasis is caused by inappropriate loading and pressure within the abdominal and pelvic ‘canister’.
-Loading that your body can’t withstand as it should.
+Remember the diastasis is caused by excess loading and pressure within the abdominal and pelvic ‘canister’.
+A pressure that your body can’t withstand as it should.
 Wrapping it up in itself won’t fix it, it will just squidge your abdominal mass in a different direction (think of a tube of toothpaste squeezed in the middle…) You need to correct alignment and re-engage an entire SYSTEM of muscles and fasica to put your tummy back where you want it for the long term.